5 notable electrical industry trends

 Final thoughts

 A lot of the trends we are seeing are of course natural progression over the last few years.
-Issues such as sustainability have been on the record for some time, but as new regulations, awareness and demand come into play, companies will need to adapt to keep ahead of these changes.
+Issues such as sustainability have been on the record for some time, but as new regulations, awareness and demand come into play, companies will need to adapt to keep ahead of these changes and continue their success.

-Smart technology is expanding into every part of life and it’s exciting to see the benefits it will provide throughout 2023 and beyond, and the electrical industry will have a big part to play in meeting the demand.
+Smart technology is expanding into every part of life and the electrical industry is having a big part to play in meeting the massive demand.
+It’s exciting to see how it will play out in 2024 and beyond.